Noman Ali: International career

 In January 2021, he was named in Pakistan's Test squad for their series against South Africa.
 He made his Test debut for Pakistan, against South Africa, on 26 January 2021.
 This made him the fourth oldest Test debutant for Pakistan.
 He took his first wicket in international cricket, that of South Africa captain Quinton de Kock, on 26 January 2021.
 In the second innings, he took 5 for 35, to become the 12th bowler for Pakistan to take a five-wicket haul on debut in Test cricket.

 In March 2021, he was picked for his first overseas series, against Zimbabwe.
 In the second Test, Noman scored 97 runs in a 169-run partnership with Abid Ali.

 In October 2024, Noman was named in Pakistan's squad for the second and third tests in the series against England.
 In the second Test, Noman finished with career-best test match figures of 8 for 46 in the second innings and 11 for 147 in the match.

 On 25th January 2025, Noman Ali became the first Pakistani spinner to take a men's Test hattrick against the West Indies in the second Test on their tour of Pakistan.
 However, Pakistan failed to capitalise on his brilliance in the first innings as West Indies number 9 Gudakesh Motie scored his maiden Test match half-century, along with Kemar Roach and Jomel Warrican as the trio combined to score 109 runs off the last 2 wickets.

 In October 2025, during the first Test of the home series against South Africa, Noman Ali claimed his third career ten-wicket haul in Tests and setting Pakistan firmly on course for victory.
 By lunch on the final day, South Africa were four wickets down with 139 runs still required.
-Noman’s performance earned him the Player of the Match award.
+Noman's performance earned him the Player of the Match award.

+In May 2026 on the tour to Bangladesh, Ali took his 100th wicket in Test Cricket, and also became the oldest player to do so, breaking a record that stood for 130 years.